-When choosing what sizes your creative ads will be, there is strategy involved.
+When choosing what sizes to use for your digital advertising creative, there’s strategy involved.
 Should you go with common sizes or uncommon sizes?
 What’s the difference between the two?
-What will optimize my click through rate and impressions won?
+What will optimize my click-through rate and impressions won?
 Find out all your creative size related answers to your questions below!

 Non-traditional ad sizes may be daunting to run at first, but it’s important to know all the information concerning them before you start your campaign.